Robeson County crime report

 Thefts

-Jenny Damon, of South Broadridge Road, Orrum, reported Tuesday that her $375 purse, containing medication, bank cards, check books and her ID, was stolen at Southeastern Regional Medical Center, according to a police report.
+Orlando Morales, of Moores, Oklahoma, reported Wednesday that his gold necklace, valued at $1,000, was stolen from his room at Rodeway Inn on Capuano Road in Lumberton, according to a police report.

-Clarence Haman, of Elba Street, Lumberton, reported Tuesday that someone broke into his shed, causing $20 in damage to the lock, and stole a $150 weed-eater, according to a police report.
+Felicia Skinner, of Clarkton, reported Wednesday that a $169 Samsung tablet, $27.88 tablet case and $140 in cash were stolen from her unlocked car at Shoe Show on North Roberts Avenue in Lumberton, according to a police report.

-Kyle Farlow, of Warwick Mill Road, Lumberton, reported Wednesday that a $350 watch, a $300 gold chain with a Jesus charm and $10 in cash were stolen from his home during a break-in, according to a police report.
+Shaina’ee Nalls, of Port St. Lucia, Florida, reported Thursday that her $500 handgun was stolen from her car at a residence on Parkview Drive in Lumberton, according to a police report.

-Gregg Rudnick reported Tuesday that a 2015 white Nissan Versa was stolen from Lumberton Honda on Wintergreen Drive, according to a police report.
+John Bryan reported Thursday that someone broke into Tuscana Pizza on Fayetteville Road, causing $350 in damage to the front door glass, according to a police report.

-Lynette Hunt, of Bryant Street, Lumberton, reported Tuesday that four rims valued at $800 and a $300 refrigerator were stolen from her home, according to a police report.
+Dierdre Sinclair, of Arnold Street, Lumberton, reported Thursday that someone broke into her house, causing $300 in damage to a window, according to a police report.

 Break-ins